 Portugal World Cup 2022 results, squad list, fixtures and latest odds

-Portugal qualified for the last 16 of the World Cup in Qatar as Group H winners, despite losing their final group match 2-1 to South Korea, and have now secured their place in the quarter-finals with a thumping 6-1 win against Switzerland.
+Portugal have secured their place in the quarter-finals with a thumping 6-1 win against Switzerland.

 Back-to-back wins against Ghana and Uruguay proved enough for Portugal to reach the knockouts.
 While their pre-match preparations were overshadowed by the furore over Cristiano Ronaldo being dropped to the bench, they went on to thrash the Swiss thanks to a hat-trick from Goncalo Ramos – who displaced Ronaldo – and goals from Pepe, Raphael Guerreiro and Rafael Leao, with their opponents only able to muster up a consolation via Manuel Akanji in response.